aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

   > If you have a batch processing pipeline that runs daily, that pipeline probably shouldn't take more than a day to complete.
 Users care more about the time it takes to complete a task they queued than the latency of the queue acknowledgement.

   > One thing to be careful of here is only reporting the latency of long-running operations on their eventual success or failure.
 If the threshold for operation latency is 30 minutes but the latency is only reported when it fails after 2 hours, there is a 90 minute window where that operation was missing expectations but not measurably so.

+  > Big data systems, such as data processing pipelines, tend to care about throughput and end-to-end latency.
+In other words: How much data is being processed?
+How long does it take the data to progress from ingestion to completion?
+(Some pipelines may also have targets for latency on individual processing stages.)

+  > Pipelines are a great way of doing batch processing: And measuring how good your batch processing is going can’t be done on “Did this request work,” because provided the pipeline is running correctly all work will eventually be done, and even if it breaks we have time to fix it without user pain.
+So we have to think about it a different way.

+  > Percentage of HTTP GET requests for /profile/{user} that send their entire response within Xms measured at the load balancer

 #### Quality - The proportion of valid requests served without degrading quality.